tatsunidas/RadiomicsJ-ImageJ-Plugin/README.md

     Follow the workflow: Train -> Prediction -> Show Results.
     Observe the segmentation results.

+Note: Prediction results are calculated using a patch&stride-based raster scan on the image. patch=15, stride=4 is default.
+If you would like to change these settings, set "PREDICTION_FilterSize" and "PREDICTION_Stride" in RadiomicsJ_IJ_Plugin.properties.
 Note: The execution of the Prediction mode may take some time depending on the image size and feature settings.

+User can save calculated features and a trained model by using "Save Configurations".
+Calculated features is saved with "ARFF" format, so user can do more machine learning process using WEKA.

 ### Texture Settings